mathbruyen/practices/README.md

 [Environment variables](http://www.12factor.net/config) without grouping under `dev`, `qa`.
 References to backing services should preferably be made of [URLs](http://www.12factor.net/backing-services).

+## Process model

+[Share-nothing processes](http://www.12factor.net/concurrency) without sticky sessions to allow horizontal scalability.
+Restart on failure and daemonization handled by environment.
+Once started, the process listens to a port given in configuration so it can be referred by a URL and multiple can be spawned on the same physical machine.

 # Javascript in browser

 ## CSS animations/transitions